omedalus/turnleft/README.md

 whether or not the agent can infer causation.
 This is, of course, ultimately an epistemological problem, not just a statistical one.
 That's *why* it's hard.

-### Conjecture: An Assumption of Causality is Parsimonious
+### Theory: An Assumption of Causality is Parsimonious

 Note that a pigeon in a Skinner box can, of course, be taught to press a button in order to open a hatch that contains a reward.
 We know from an extraordinary number of actual experiments, as well as application of